Every Child Deserves a Family Act

 The American Psychological Association, the American Medical Association, the American Academy of Pediatrics, the North American Council on Adoptable Children, the National Adoption Center, the Child Welfare League of America, and the American Bar Association all support adoption and foster parenting by qualified unmarried individuals as well as lesbian, gay, bisexual, and transgender parents.

 What is the Current Status of the Bill?

-ECDFA was introduced on May 19, 2015 by Rep. John Lewis (D-GA) and Rep. Ileana Ros-Lehtinen (R-FL) in the House of Representatives and by Sen. Kirsten Gillibrand (D-NY) in the Senate.
+ECDFA was introduced in the House by Reps.
+John Lewis (D-GA) and Ileana Ros-Lehtinen (R-FL) and in the Senate by Sen. Kirsten Gillibrand on May 19, 2015.